Twiggy

-Dame Lesley Lawson (née Hornby; born 19 September 1949), widely known by the nickname Twiggy, is an English model, actress, and singer.
-She was a British cultural icon and a prominent teenage model during the "swinging sixties" in London.
+Dame Lesley Lawson (née Hornby; born 19 September 1949), known professionally as Twiggy, is an English model, actress, and singer.
+Regarded as a British cultural icon, she rose to fame as a teenage model during London's Swinging Sixties and became one of the first international supermodels.
+In the following decades, she successfully expanded her career into acting and singing.

-Twiggy was initially known for her thin build and the androgynous appearance considered to result from her big eyes, long eyelashes, and short hair.
-She was named "The Face of 1966" by the Daily Express and voted British Woman of the Year.
-By 1967, she had modelled in France, Japan, and the US, and had appeared on the covers of Vogue and The Tatler; her fame had spread worldwide.
+As a model Twiggy was known for her thin build and androgynous appearance, her big eyes, long eyelashes, and short hair.
+She was named "The Face of 1966" by the Daily Express and voted British Woman of the Year; her fame had spread worldwide by 1967, notably modelling in France, Japan, and the United States.
+She became disillusioned with the industry and temporarily retired in 1970, shifting focus onto her ongoing entertainment career.